lengfeld/blockdiff/blockdiff.md

 DESCRIPTION
 ===========

-blockdiff is a binary patch tool for block base file and disk formats (like ext2,3,4 and btrfs).
+blockdiff is a binary patch tool for block based file and disk formats (like ext2,3,4 and btrfs).
 It's similar to *bsdiff* but not as general, because blockdiff is built on a more stricter assumption about the internal file format.
 The diff algorithm only considers very long byte sequences, blocks of